Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - AttachEffectTypes can be attached to objects via Warheads using `AttachEffect.AttachTypes`.
   - `AttachEffect.DurationOverrides` can be used to override the default durations.
 Duration matching the position in `AttachTypes` is used for that type, or the last listed duration if not available.
+  - `AttachEffect.CumulativeRefreshAll` if set to true makes it so that trying to attach `Cumulative=true` effect to a target that already has `Cumulative.MaxCount` amount of effects will refresh duration of all attached effects of the same type instead of only the one with shortest remaining duration.
+If `AttachEffect.CumulativeRefreshAll.OnAttach` is also set to true, this refresh applies even if the target does not have maximum allowed amount of effects of same type.
+  - `AttachEffect.CumulativeRefreshSameSourceOnly` controls whether or not trying to apply `Cumulative=true` effect on target requires any existing effects of same type to come from same Warhead by same firer for them to be eligible for duration refresh.
   - Attached effects can be removed from objects by Warheads using `AttachEffect.RemoveTypes` or `AttachEffect.RemoveGroups`.
     - `AttachEffect.CumulativeRemoveMinCounts` sets minimum number of active instaces per `RemoveTypes`/`RemoveGroups` required for `Cumulative=true` types to be removed.
     - `AttachEffect.CumulativeRemoveMaxCounts` sets maximum number of active instaces per `RemoveTypes`/`RemoveGroups` for `Cumulative=true` that are removed at once by this Warhead.